UO-CS-OER/CS210-text/Intro_to_CS/08-Recursive-Data/08-01-Recursive-Data-Structures.md

 A computer file system is a familiar nested collection.
 Directories (also called "folders") are collections that may contain other directories, individual files, or both.
-The operating system of your computer likely can display parts of this nested structure through some kind of "Finder" or "Explorer" application:
+The operating system of your computer can display parts of this nested structure through some kind of "Finder" or "Explorer" application:

 ![Finder display of directory structure]( img/directory-tree-vertical.png)

-Recursive data structures, like recursive algorithms, have one or more _base_ cases and one or more _recursive_ cases.
+Like recursive algorithms, recursive data structures have one or more _base_ cases and one or more _recursive_ cases.
 We process recursive data structures with recursive functions.
 A base case in the data structure will be handled by a base case in a function, and